Rape survivors have raised doubts over key aspect of SNP reforms

 Scottish Conservative MSP Russell Findlay asked the three women whether they would have preferred that their cases were heard by a single judge rather than by a jury.

 Ms McLaughlan, whose rapist was convicted, said she was "on the fence" about the juryless pilot plan and had some reservations about specialist sexual offences court.
-In terms of sexual offences courts she was concerns the move could increase delays in dealing with cases while she was concerned over bias if a cases were heard by a single judge sitting without a jury.
+In terms of sexual offences courts she was concerned the move could increase delays in dealing with cases while she was concerned over bias if a case was heard by a single judge sitting without a jury.

 "I sit on the fence regarding specialist courts and judge only trials not because I don't think it's a good idea, but because I'm aware of the time constraints and time frames of dealing with these cases would be widened.